(Redirected from Raul Ibanez)

 - Debut August 1, 1996

-Ibáñez was born in New York, NY and began his minor league career at age 20 after playing in the Miami Dade College system.
+Ibáñez was born in New York, NY but went to high school in Miami, FL.
+He began his minor league career at age 20 after playing in the Miami Dade College system.
 Starting in 1992, he had a lengthy minor league career in the Seattle Mariners organization, playing more games each year in the minors than in the majors until 1999.
 He was primarily a catcher in the 1993-1995 seasons, then moved to the outfield.

 Raúl hit over .300 several times in the minors, including a peak in 1995 with Riverside when he hit .332 with 20 home runs.
 From 1996 to 2000, he spent at least part of each season at Tacoma.
 On August 19, 1997 Ibáñez became the first Tacoma Rainier to hit for the cycle, doing so against the Albuquerque Dukes.
 He hit two home runs and accumulated seven RBI in that particular game, an 11-4 victory.